bdrouvot/bdrouvot.github.io/_posts/2022-02-01-compare-a-postgresql-block-from-memory-and-file.md

 	*** End of Requested Range Encountered.
 Last Block Read: 1 ***

-Now let's get the information from memory.
+Now let's get the information from memory (means from the shared buffer).

 #### Get the content from memory:

-First, let's dump the block from memory to a file thanks to pageinspect that way:
+First, let's dump the block from memory to a file thanks to the get_raw_page() pageinspect's function that way:

 	$ psql postgres -tA -c "select encode(get_raw_page::bytea, 'hex') from get_raw_page('bdttab',1)" | xxd -r -p > bdttab_block_1.out